idaholab/mastodon/doc/content/examples/example10b.md

-# Example 10b: Central Difference Time Integration in MASTODON using HEX20 elements
+# Example 10b: Cantilever example demonstrating central difference time integration using HEX20 elements

 ## Model Description

-This example demonstrates the use of Central Difference Time Integration using HEX20 elements in MASTODON.
-A 2 feet x 2 feet x 20 feet cantilever is modelled with the bottom surface fixed along x, y & z directions.
-A uniform normal pressure of 1 kip/ft^2 is applied to the top surface along the axis of the model.
+This example demonstrates the Central Difference Time Integration using HEX20 elements in MASTODON.
+A 2 $ft$ x 2 $ft$ x 20 $ft$ cantilever is modeled with the bottom surface fixed along x, y & z directions.
+A uniform normal pressure of 1 $kip/ft^2$ is applied to the top surface along the axis of the model.
 The resulting stress time-history and displacement time-history are then obtained at locations (0, 0, 10) and (0, 0, 20) respectively and compared with results from ABAQUS/Standard (since HEX20 elements are unavailable in ABAQUS/Explicit).

 [fig:ex10b_input] demonstrates the overall dimensions and boundary conditions of the model.